polleverywhere/phantom-cluster-webfonts/README.md

   ports to communicate with the phantomjs process.

-If the process is a worker, you'll be returned an instance of `PhantomClusterClient`.
+If the process is a worker, you'll be returned an instance of `PhantomClusterWorker`.
 Otherwise you'll be returned an instance of `PhantomClusterServer`.

 ### PhantomClusterServer